BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 </table>
 </div>

 The triplet sets highlighted in red are interesting from a frequency standpoint...otherwise there are several pairs of pairs within the set and not worth highlighting.
-The "spare" row of 0's bugs me, null or not.
+The "spare" row of 0's is probably safe to ignore but including it doesn't hurt for now.

-# Initial Possiblities
+# Initial Possibilities
 After some analysis and reading the book itself it seems to me the possible cipher may be:
 * [Book Cipher](https://en.wikipedia.org/wiki/Book_cipher)
     * Numeric codes align to page/line/word or letter within a given text
     * Discussed toward the end of the book, aligns nicely with the final unsolved challenge cipher and even looks a bit like the examples given
     * What book?
 The book itself or the dictionary mentioned in the text?
-    * On page 127 d'A calls these "highly specialized forms of substitution"
+    * On page 127 D'A calls these "highly specialized forms of substitution"
 * [Substituted](https://en.wikipedia.org/wiki/Substitution_cipher) [Transpostion](https://en.wikipedia.org/wiki/Transposition_cipher)
-    * So many permutations with this...really difficult, but often referenced with d'A analysis online
+    * So many permutations with this...really difficult, but often referenced with D'A analysis online
 * Other Ciphers
     * [Nihillist Cipher](https://en.wikipedia.org/wiki/Nihilist_cipher)
         * Is a numeric based symmetric key cipher
         * If you load the cipher into [CryptoCrack](https://sites.google.com/site/cryptocrackprogram) the initial analysis points to possible Nhillist
         * Background -
-            * d'A _was_ born in Russia...maybe this is a nationalistic callback for him?
+            * D'A _was_ born in Russia...maybe this is a nationalistic callback for him?
             * The dust jacket states "D'Agapeyeff was an intelligence officer in the First World War...in the Baltic until 1921 where he gained a knowledge of espionage and counter-espionage activities between Germany and Russia
     * Mirabeau Cipher
         * A strange lack of information regarding this cipher on the web.
 Supposedly, [this french guy](https://en.wikipedia.org/wiki/Honor%C3%A9_Gabriel_Riqueti,_comte_de_Mirabeau) used a simple numeric substitution system involving grouping seemingly arbitrary letters into groups of 5 and assigning a group # of a letter # within the group to create two digit pairs which were then sent out as the cipher.
     * [Vigenère](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
-    * d'A was in WWI?
+    * D'A was in WWI?
 Maybe [ADFGVX](https://en.wikipedia.org/wiki/ADFGVX_cipher)?
     * [MONOME-DINOME](https://www.cryptogram.org/downloads/aca.info/ciphers/MonomeDinome.pdf) seems vaguely numeric looking...
-    * Polybius Squares, Bifid, Trifid, Tap Codes, Tridigital, Morbit, Rail fence, Porta, etc.
+    * Polybius Squares, Bifid, Trifid, Tap Codes, Tridigital, Morbit, Rail fence, Porta, Ubchi...etc.
     * <small>Honestly, it's anyone's guess.</small>

 A few disadvantages with these more obscure ciphers is that they are not mentioned in the book.
-So without the modern advantage of wikipedia and the internet it's difficult to know if d'A would even know of their existence?
+So without the modern advantage of wikipedia and the internet it's difficult to know if D'A would even know of their existence?
+Digging through the references in the book itself we can find _other_ books he probably read as research, so if a cipher is mentioned there it's possible.

 __Some outstanding questions:__
-* Why intervals of 5 digits?
+* Should we "keep" the intervals of 5 digits or accept the 2-digit pairings and discard the 0's?
-* What are the 0's purpose in the code?
-Do they have any significant at all, or are they null characters?
+    * What about 04?
+04 is "distinct" from the 000 at the end in some ways.
 * What structure forms the interesting 6-9/1-5 pattern we see in the two digit pairs?

 # Dictionary (Book) Cipher
 One of the more obvious suggestions from the book is to use an actual dictionary to map the number of words to the sequence.
+However, to me, although I have looked into book ciphers more than I should probably admit the fundamental flaw with these approaches is this -- how on earth would D'A have FORGOTTEN this?
+I feel like the scenario of "I have forgotten my complicated substitution/transposition cipher" is fairly reasonable but forgetting "Oh right I was counting a bunch of words in THE DICTIONARY" is a lot more ... memorable?
+Now of course, D'A could have just been lying to everyone about having "Forgotten" and he knew all along it was THE DICTIONARY but...I'm just not sure (and neither are you, okay???)

+Anyways, we can look at it all the same.
 In this case, the highest number in the sequence is 92857 and the lowest is 16463.

 And on page #129
 > One of the ways in which ordinary dictionaries can be used is first to agree on a certain edition, say, for instance, the _Concise Oxford Dictionary_, current edition, by Fowler and Le Mesurier...